Image Optimization for a Faster Framer Website

 Google’s ranking algorithm considers page speed a key factor, making image-heavy websites vulnerable to lower search visibility.
 If your Framer site loads slowly, it may not only frustrate users but also struggle to rank well.

-When Formula Bot migrated to Framer, it implemented strategic image optimisation, leading to a 75% faster load speed and an increase in Google rankings from 6th to 2nd place.
-This case proves that even simple optimisations—like compressing images and choosing the right formats—can have a direct impact on search rankings.
+When Formula Bot migrated to Framer, it implemented strategic image optimization, leading to a 75% faster load speed and an increase in Google rankings from 6th to 2nd place.
+This case proves that even simple optimisations-like compressing images and choosing the right formats-can have a direct impact on search rankings.

 Additionally, Framer’s built-in pre-rendering enhances Framer performance, providing a technical advantage for SEO strategies.